project-java-learn/java_learn/README.md

 ## Deficiencies

 * Credentials will eventually become stale and the app will log you out if you close the app and then come back.
+* The backend is not on a server, so you must run the backend to be able to communicate with the client.

 ## Stretch Goals